meshplay/meshplay/docs/pages/reference/index.md

 redirect_from: reference/
 language: en
 list: exclude
-abstract: References for using Meshery's various features and components.
+abstract: References for using Meshplay's various features and components.
 ---

-References for using Meshery's various features and components.
+References for using Meshplay's various features and components.

 {% assign sorted_reference = site.pages | sort: "type" | reverse %}